relax and unwind in the heart of the Upper Hunter

 Muswellbrook & District Workers Club is the friendly club where members along with their families and guests can relax and unwind in the heart of the Upper Hunter.
 The Club has a vibrant community feel, catering to locals & visitors alike.

-You won’t recognize the Odeum Restaurant at the newly renovated Muswellbrook & District Workers Club.
+Our Odeum Restaurant is known through the Hunter Valley and is eager to welcome new faces along with our beloved regulars.
 There are four distinct spaces, split over two levels.
 We cater to everything from an informal coffee and chat, an intimate dinner for two or a joyous party of twenty.
 There is a dedicated children’s space with state-of-the-art games to be played.
 Our Courtesy Bus can pick you up from your home, hotel or motel and take you home afterwards so make your next night out at Muswellbrook Workers.
 Come check at the Odeum, you won’t be disappointed.

 In July 1952 twenty-four miners met at Elizabeth Park for the first official meeting of the Muswellbrook Workers Club.
 Its first home was a former auctioneer’s building; this was then converted into a reception and dance hall.
 The land was purchased with a deposit of £ 1,300 with the Club having to pay the remaining balance within the following three years.